-The School also received capital improvement funding from the EFA for capital projects relating to improvements to electrical and fire safety, refurbishment of science block, heating emitters and replacement of the Victorian roof.
-More recently via an appeal to EFA the Trust was successful in capital improvement funding for safeguarding purposes for a large parcel of scrubland which adjoins the rear playground.
-The Trust intention is to turn ths scrubland into an ecopark for school and neighbouring schools use.
+The School also received capital improvement funding from the ESFA for capital projects relating to improvements to electrical and fire safety, refurbishment of science block, heating emitters and replacement of the Victorian roof.
+More recently via an appeal to ESFA the Trust was successful in capital improvement funding for safeguarding purposes for a large parcel of scrubland which adjoins the rear playground.
+The Trust intention is to turn this scrubland into an ecopark for school and neighbouring schools use.
 The Trust's will raise needs to raise further funds to achieve this.
-In accordance with the Charities SORP 2015, such a grant is shown in the statement of financial activities during the period as restricted income within the fixed assets funds.
+In accordance with the Charities SORP, such a grant is shown in the statement of financial activities during the period as restricted income within the fixed assets funds.
 The Balance Sheet restricted fixed assets fund is reduced by expenditure equivalent to any depreciation charges over the expected useful life of the assets concerned.

-During the year the Academy confirmed to provide education places to 725 students in 2021/22.
-The school was fully staffed with teachers for the start of 2021/22 academic year despite difficulties in London with recruitment.
+During the year the Academy provided education places to 762 students in 2022/23.
+The school was fully staffed with teachers for the start of 2022/23 academic year despite difficulties in London with recruitment.

 The school intake roll has been increased from 120 to 132 from 2017/18 and thereafter to 162 to include the 1FE expansion.
-The intention is to increase the school roll further in 2022/23 to 168 from 162.
-The Academy is completed a 1FE.
+The school has increased its roll further in 2022/23 to 165 from 162.
+The Academy has a PAN of 120 and is forward funded by the Local Authority to help support its expansion by 30 pupils (1 class) this leaves 12 pupils which are subject to lagged funding by the DfE.
+The Academy has completed 1FE capital works.
 The programme of works is funded by the Local Authority Growth Fund is approximately £5m of capital works which consist of:

-- Completed Development of land adjacent to the school to form a new larger sports hall, multi-use games area and additional social space - Completed Kitchen works to create larger dining space - Completed Additional toilets, changing room - Completed Conversion of two arches into weights gym and multi-use area - Completed Alteration of existing gym into new LRC and 6 general teaching rooms
+- Completed Development of land adjacent to the school to form a new larger sports hall, multi-use games area and additional social space - · Completed Kitchen works to create larger dining space - Completed Additional toilets, changing room - Completed Conversion of two arches into weights gym and multi-use area - Completed Alteration of existing gym into new LRC and 6 general teaching rooms